HbHbNr/adventofcode2022-fortran/TOPICS.md

 * Fortran: the basics like statements, variables, I/O, functions and subroutines, loops, modules, etc.

 ### Day 02
-* Fortran: unit testing with FRUIT
+* Fortran: unit testing with FRUIT and FRUITpy
 * Techniques: make and Makefile recap